Visibility Graph

 nvg_hvg_reach_divergence

 Divergence between NVG and HVG in terms of how far each node can "see" (average reach per node).
 Exponential Chirp (1.0), PID Controller (1.0), and Lotka-Volterra (1.0) score highest.
 Fibonacci Word and Devil's Staircase score 0.0.
-This captures differences in long-range visibility structure between the two graph types.
+This captures differences in long-range visibility structure between the two graph types — picking up the same diagonal-visibility axis that the older edge-divergence metric measured, but expressed as a reach-per-node distribution rather than a raw edge-set divergence.

 Atlas Rankings